-Operating System
+Operating system

-This section introduces the main operating systems supported by our products and development environments, aiming to cover a wide range of development and application scenarios, from general-purpose servers to specialized embedded devices.
+This section introduces the main operating systems supported by our products and development environments, aiming to cover a wide range of development and application scenarios from general-purpose servers to specialized embedded devices.

-Positioning: A general-purpose, stable base Linux distribution.
+Positioning: A general-purpose, stable and basic Linux distribution.

-Key Features: Offers a rich set of precompiled software packages, a mature and stable software ecosystem, and long-term support.
+Key features: Offers a rich set of precompiled software packages, a mature and stable software ecosystem, and long-term support.

-Application Scenario: Servers, cloud hosts, desktop development environments, or as an application platform requiring quick deployment and a rich software ecosystem.
+Application scenario: Servers, cloud hosts, desktop development environments, or as an application platform requiring quick deployment and a rich software ecosystem.

 Yocto Linux